Job Page Redesign

 About

-The job page is one of the most critical areas of ZipRecruiter’s platform, but with over four different versions, it caused inconsistency, higher development costs, and slower time-to-market.
+The job page is one of the most critical surfaces on ZipRecruiter.
+But with four versions in use, the experience was fragmented, creating inconsistency, higher dev costs, and slower time-to-market.

-As the lead designer, I led the initiative to create a unified job page for a more cohesive experience across product areas.
+As the lead designer, I led the initiative to unify the job page across the platform, delivering a more cohesive experience for users and a scalable foundation for teams.

 Role